ddev/ddev-drupal-solr/README.md

     environment:
     - SOLR_CORENAME=somecorename
 ```

-1. Remove the #ddev-generated at the top of the file.
-2. Change SOLR_CORE environment variable in the `environment:` section.
+1. Change SOLR_CORENAME environment variable in the `environment:` section.
-3. Change your Drupal configuration to use the new core.
+2. Change your Drupal configuration to use the new core.

 ## Caveats